 I promise it will change your life.

-Then start by looking up different hobbies until you find something that interests you.
+Then start by looking up different hobbies to pick up on SkillShare.

 Remember that your goals don’t have to be something big and grandiose.

 And don’t compare your goals with other mom’s goals.

 Next, you want to work on a habit.
 This could be getting into a morning routine, drinking more water or trying to run a 5k.

 Plan out what it would look like then move on to learning time.
 This is something for you and your own growth.
 It could be a podcast or a digital course.

 You could learn how to knit, how to start a podcast or how to do your own nails.

 Take 15 minutes a day for just something for your own growth and learning.
 That’s only what, 45 extra minutes that you’re just strategically adding into your day for you and then fill it in with the other stuff.